ThreeMammals/Ocelot/docs/introduction/gettingstarted.rst

 **Install NuGet package**

-Install Ocelot and it's dependecies using nuget.
+Install Ocelot and it's dependencies using nuget.
 You will need to create a netcoreapp2.0 project and bring the package into it.
 Then follow the Startup below and :doc:`../features/configuration` sections to get up and running.

    ``Install-Package Ocelot``